holasoysoler/git-practice/README.md

 - git add: Add changes from working firectory to stagin area
 - git commit: Commit changes from stagin area to current branch
 - git config: Set or get configuration
+- git log: Show history of project commits
+- git show: Show a single commit
+- git diff: Show the difference between commits, the working directory and the staging area.
 - git checkout: Check out branch (update HEAD and apply changes to working directory)

 ## Commit messages

 Default editor is vim (this can be changed)